 Which is the best performing Stocks & Shares ISA?

 For the purpose of this article, we are looking at fully-managed ISAs from five of the most popular UK robo-advisers.
 We will compare the performance of the model portfolios on offer to try to find the best performing Stocks & Shares ISAs on the market currently (but note past performance is not a guide to future returns).

 Nutmeg offers a range of 10 risk-graded model portfolios to choose from, depending on how much risk you are willing to take.
 Nutmeg establishes your risk tolerance by asking you a series of questions and then recommends a portfolio it thinks will suit you, from ‘cautious’ to ‘aggressive’.
 The portfolios contain low-cost exchange-traded funds (ETFs) diversified across assets, countries and sectors and Nutmeg regularly reviews asset allocation on its fully managed products to keep them in line with your goals and risk profile.

-Let’s say you went for portfolio number five, in the middle of the pack, offering ‘moderate growth without extreme volatility’.
-In 2019, you would have returned 11.1%, slightly less than the 11.3% from its competitors.
-Nutmeg also has a range of Socially Responsible Investment (SRI) portfolios, often referred to as 'ethical' or 'sustainable' investment portfolios and they faired better with its SRI portfolio number five returning 12.8%.
+Let’s say you went for portfolio number six, in the middle of the pack, offering ‘moderate growth without extreme volatility’.
+In 2019, you would have returned 12.7%, slightly more than the 11.7% from its competitors.
+Nutmeg also has a range of Socially Responsible Investment (SRI) portfolios, often referred to as 'ethical' or 'sustainable' investment portfolios.

 Nutmeg’s investment performance figures are based on an account size of £25,000, and are calculated after fees, using data from actual trades rather than averages.
 The weighted average management fee paid by Nutmeg customers is 0.64%-0.82% per year, depending on the date of investment.

 Nutmeg calculates the performance of its competitors using averages, after fees, from a range of discretionary investment managers including Coutts, UBS and Rathbones (rather than the other robo-advisers we refer to in this article).

-Over a longer timescale, the portfolio has delivered 19.7% over five years and 43% since Nutmeg launched in 2012, underperforming its competitors which returned 24.8% over five years and 44.6% since 2012.
-On an annualised basis, it is on a par with rivals, delivering 5.1%, compared to 5.2% a year since launch.
+Over a longer timescale, the portfolio has delivered 26.8% over five years and 48.3% since Nutmeg launched in 2012, outperforming its competitors' return of 24.2% over five years and 42.4% since 2012.
+On an annualised basis, Nutmeg has marginally outperformed its rivals, delivering 5.0%, compared to 4.5% a year since launch.